cortesi/godo/README.md

 * Each sandbox is backed by branch `godo/<name>`.
 * Automatic cleanup; keep a sandbox with `--keep` or auto-commit with `--commit "msg"`.
+* Exit codes from commands are preserved, making `godo` scriptable.

 ---